JuanesFosch/JuanesFosch/README.md

 ## Hi!
 I'm Juan.
 I am training as a Back-End developer

+### I am now taking the [CS50's Web Programming with Python and JavaScript](https://cs50.harvard.edu/web/2020/) course from Harvard provided by [edX](https://learning.edx.org/course/ course-v1:HarvardX+CS50W+Web/home), where tools such as JavaScript, HTML, CSS, Git, Python, Django and other web development concepts are taught.
-### Now I'm focused on the Back-End, studying Python and Django mainly with the [RealPython.org](https://realpython.com/) platform and with the book [Crash Course](https://ehmatthes.github.io/pcc_2e/regular_index/) by [Eric Matthes](https://twitter.com/ehmatthes), in parallel doing the Back-End with Python course from Platzi.
-I'm learning Front-End skills by practicing on my projects, with HTML, CSS and BootStrap.
+### Before I was focused on the Back-End, studying Python and Django mainly with the platform [RealPython.org](https://realpython.com/) and with the book [Crash Course](https://ehmatthes.github.io /pcc_2e/regular_index/) by [Eric Matthes](https://twitter.com/ehmatthes), in parallel doing the [Back-End with Python](https://platzi.com/ruta/web-python) course /) de Platzi.
+I learned Front-End skills by practicing on my projects, with HTML, CSS and BootStrap.

 ### Currently I´m working on many practice projects:
   #### Next one's ready -->  [App Odonto](https://github.com/JuanesFosch/App-Odonto)